atomisthq/docs/docs/user-guide/rug/path-expressions.md

 ### Query the code

-While querying a project for files using path expressions allow for greater flexibility than the other means of navigating files in a project, a more powerful way is to query the content of that file to manipulate directly.
+While querying a project for files using path expressions allows for greater flexibility than the other means of navigating files in a project, a more powerful way is to query the content of the target file directly.
 This file is a YAML structure, we therefore use a specific path expression engine that knows how to navigate this kind of structure.